Tech Me EngineerTech Me Engineer

 Electronic Distance Measurement (EDM)

 A total station survey equipment electronic distance measuring (EDM) component measures the separation between two places using electromagnetic waves.
 A prism or other reflector is positioned on the target spot, and the EDM sends off a pulse of radio waves or light that reflects off it.
-The distance is calculated by the total station using the time it takes for the pulse to return to the instrument and the speed of light or radio waves.
+The distance is calculated by the TS using the time it takes for the pulse to return to the instrument and the speed of light or radio waves.

 Electronic Theodolite